pbezant/LoRa-DMX/README.md

 ### Required Libraries

 This project uses the following libraries:
-- RadioLib (for LoRaWAN communication)
+- MCCI LMIC (for LoRaWAN communication)
 - ArduinoJson (for JSON parsing)
 - esp_dmx (for DMX control)

 Plus the custom libraries included in the project:
-- LoRaManager (a wrapper around RadioLib for easier LoRaWAN management)
+- LoRaManager (a wrapper around MCCI LMIC for easier LoRaWAN management)
 - DmxController (a wrapper around esp_dmx for easier DMX control)

 ### PlatformIO Configuration